-The Group assesses at each reporting date whether there in an indication that an asset (other than inventories and deferred tax assets) may be impaired.
-If any such an indication exists, or when an annual impairment assessment for an asset is required, the Group makes an estimate of the assets recoverable amount.
+The Group and the Company assesses at each reporting date whether there in an indication that an asset (other than inventories and deferred tax assets) may be impaired.
+If any such an indication exists, or when an annual impairment assessment for an asset is required, the Group and the Company makes an estimate of the assets recoverable amount.
+For goodwill, intangible assets that have an indefinite useful life and intangible assets that are not yet available for use, the recoverable amount is estimated at the end of each reporting period or more frequently when indicators of impairment are identified.